jinsuyoo/vdsr/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Note that we run the code with Windows 10, Tensorflow-gpu 1.13.1, CUDA 10.0, cuDNN v7.6.0
+Note that we run the code with Ubuntu 16.04 LTS, Tensorflow-gpu 1.13.1, CUDA 10.0, cuDNN v7.6.0

 ## Documentation